sho-mi/IronSoftwareChallenge/README.md

 OldKeyPad is a .NET 8.0 Console Application designed to emulate the functionality of the keypad found on old mobile devices.
 It processes a given input string to produce text as if typed on such a keypad, which will be used as a text message.

-## Problem Description
+## Detailed Description of how an old keypad looks like

-The application simulates a classic mobile keypad with 12 keys:
+A classic mobile keypad contains 12 keys:

 * **Keys from 0-9**: Used to enter characters and numbers.
 * **\* key**: Acts as a backspace.